mrazomej/phd/src/chapter_01/section_03_information.md

 So far, our discussion about what entropy and information mean has been vague and not rigorous.
 To derive a formula to quantify these concepts, we need to get more mathematical.
-Let us assume that an information source (See [@Fig:ch1_fig07](A)) produces elements of a message following a distribution
+Let us assume that an information source (see [@Fig:ch1_fig07](A)) produces elements of a message following a distribution
 $\mathbf{p} = \{p_1, p_2, \ldots, p_n \}$, where each $p_i$ is the probability
 of the $i^{\text{th}}$ element.
 These elements could be letters, words,